 - Theft, breaking and entering.

-But, when you do a criminal records check, you generally will not find out if they has had any:
+But, when you do a criminal records check, you generally will not find out if they have had any:

 - Tickets for speeding.